Backbase/backbase.github.io/_posts/2023-09-28-code-coverage.md

 You should keep in mind the following:

-* You should write unit test to all the business logic of features developed by your team - view model methods, use cases and utility classes should be tested.
+* You should write unit test to all the business logic of features developed by your team, such as view model methods, use cases and utility classes should be tested.
 Etc.

 # Setting a code coverage target

 It’s worth to start by mentioning that 100% of code coverage is most of times both an unrealistic and pointless goal.
 Often meeting this target would not be possible because of time constraints, as well as due to the fact that there are components that simply cannot be tested (private components or elements would be tested on UI test).
 And, spending time and effort on ways to achieve a 100% coverage would not add to the project quality. **Having 100% covered code doesn’t mean you have 100% secure tested code.** You should take in consideration the quality of the test being added.

 When setting a code coverage target it is important to take into account benefit vs effort.
 This means that you choose the target to improve the quality of the codebase, not to please a certain metric.
-So, discuss with your team some of the following questions.
+Discuss with your team some of the following questions.

 * _Does it worth the effort of aiming for a high code coverage?_
 * _Does the client have the time allocation for implementing those tests?_